 It’s so easy to make this sliced baked apple recipe!
 Let’s discuss the ingredients first.

 - Apples — I prefer using a mixture of tart apples, such as pink ladies, Granny Smith, honey crisp, combined with either red or yellow delicious.

 - Lemon juice — this helps keep the apples from browning and adds a little fresh zest to the apple slices too.

 - Brown sugar — I love the caramel flavor added to baked apple slices thanks to brown sugar.
 If you want to go healthy, use coconut sugar instead.

 - Cornstarch — We want to create a nice thick sauce around the sliced apples and just a bit of cornstarch does the trick.

 - Ground cinnamon — There’s nothing like the flavor combination of cinnamon and apples.
 I add a generous portion of cinnamon to make this recipe sing!
-In addition, cinnamon is a healthy spice and has been shown to have anti-inflammatory properties.

 - Pumpkin pie spice — Cinnamon’s great and all, but adding a bit of pumpkin pie spice really takes this to another level.